AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 An AI answering service for dental offices fixes the intake layer first: every call answered, every new patient captured, every appointment confirmed.
 The better platforms extend into recalls and reactivation, closing the full revenue loop.

-The math is not complicated.
+The math is straightforward.
 If your practice misses 20 calls per week and 15% of those are new patients at $1,400 average first-year value, you are leaving $87,360 on the table annually.
 A $200/month tool that captures half of those calls generates $43,680 in return.
-The payback on the setup time is measured in days, not quarters.
+The payback on setup time is measured in days, not quarters.

 Start by running your current numbers through the Missed Revenue Calculator to see the specific figure for your call volume.
 Then use the No-Show Calculator to size the confirmation sequence opportunity.
-If the combined number is significant (it will be), you have your answer.
+If the combined number is significant, and it will be, you have your answer.

 If you want a clear-eyed look at where automation fits in your practice's operations, the Operational Clarity Assessment takes about 45 minutes and gives you a specific action plan.
 No pitch.
 Just the math and the next step.